MuhiimAli/search/README.txt

 Side effect: After running the above index call, this index call 'reverses' the last one by rewriting the appropriate parsing.xml files

 ----Test breaking ties------
+"""Testing an xml file that contains the same word with the same frequency in every page so that the pagerank values.
+As tested in test_system, the pagerank values of each page in tiebreaker.xml is 0.333333.
+The values are the equal.
+The results should thus be ranked based on the value of the id, which proves to be the case."""

 WITH PAGERANK
 In the terminal, type: python3 query.py --pagerank titlefiles/tiebreakerTitles.txt docfiles/tiebreakerDocs.txt wordfiles/tiebreakerWords.txt